 Step 2) Graduate I-20/DS-2019 e-form

-2. In the Graduate I-20/DS-2019 Request e-form, your department submits the I-20/DS-2019 request e-form for a student with the student’s program of study information and estimated tuition and living expenses information, and all students will be asked to upload a PDF of their passport, financial certification form, proof of financials requirements and complete personal information.
+2. In the New Student Graduate I-20/DS-2019 Request e-form, all students will be asked to upload a PDF of their passport, financial certification form, proof of financials requirements and complete personal information.
+If you are funded by Georgia Tech, your department will be asked to verify your financial award details.

 Financial information